 It's always a great time to visit the Ridge Road Garden Center!
 We have a great selection of seasonal perennials and annuals that will beautify your gardens, no matter the size!
-There is so much to see... perennials, annuals, spring bulbs, ornamental grasses, trees, flowering shrubs, ground covers, and shade plants for outdoors and indoors.
-Come and see our selection of garden tools, pots, soil, plant food, cactus, amendments and garden accessories at the Garden Center!
+There is so much to see... perennials, annuals, bulbs, ornamental grasses, trees, flowering shrubs, ground covers, and shade plants for outdoors and indoors.
+Come and see our selection of gifts, garden tools, pots, soil, plant food, cactus, amendments and garden accessories at the Garden Center!

 Sign up for our Newsletter & get all the latest news!

 Alliums are plants of exquisite beauty in both flower and leaf, with tough constitutions.
 These easy-to-grow bulbs come in a broad palette of colors, heights, bloom times and flower forms.
 What's more, alliums are relatively resistant to deer, voles, chipmunks, and rabbits.
 Allium flowers are available in a rainbow of colors, from white to yellow and from signature violet to pink.
 The flowers belong to species of garlic and onion so rest assured that deer won’t touch them but the kind of beauty and the ornamental value they add to your garden is something that you are definitely going to love!
 Ornamental alliums are hardy to zone 4 and will grow in most any soil, as long as it is well-drained.
 Alliums adore sunlight and will perform best when they can bask in it all day long.
 Since most of them multiply naturally, they can be left untouched in the same area for years.
 Alliums are drought-tolerant plants that actually prefer to be grown on the dry side.
 There are no serious diseases or insect pests that bother them.
 And you won't ever have to worry about rodents or deer, since they seem to have no appreciation for the taste of onions — ornamental or otherwise.